syntasso/instruqt-kubecon/04-install-crd-on-kubernetes/assignment.md

 In particular, look at `config/crd/bases/kubecon.my.domain_websites.yaml:37` and you will see that there is a single property of the `WebsiteSpec` schema.
 That property is `foo` and it has used the helpful comment as a property description.

-Now it is time to actually put this CRD into your Kuberentes cluster.
+Now it is time to actually put this CRD into your Kubernetes cluster.

 🚀 Installing the CRD into your Kubernetes cluster